MightySlaytanic/pve-monitoring/README.md

 deactivate
 ```
 ##### Adjust 'python' in sh
-Then, invoke the python script by passing it as an argument to /root/scripts/venv/bin/python3 executable or thange the shabang string on the first line of the script.
+Then, invoke the python script by passing it as an argument to /root/scripts/venv/bin/python3 executable or change the shabang string on the first line of the script.
 You can do this by adjusting each *.sh file, to replace `python3` with the path you made, in this example `/root/scripts/venv/bin/python3`.

 ## Script Overview